lukasavovic/admin-room-socketio/README.md

 # Nick Cage Room - with socket io

-> Nick Cage room, Project for SAE Institute
+> Blog Admin Room , Project for SAE Institute

-Users connect to a room.
-When user click somewhere they move Nick Cage head to that place!
+> By Aleksandra Kocic and Luka Savovic

+Users can see all the news on the Homepage.
+User can also add new Blog post.
 ## Build Setup

 ``` bash